apiavare/blog/content/english/article/how-to-pack-your-backpack-properly-for-a-hike.md

 * Stove ( If you carry)
 * Water reservoir (unless you prefer bottles)
 * Liquid fuel ( Make sure lid is tight and separated from food)
-* Use some soft items like extra clothing, tent body, and rainfly to fill in the gaps between bulky items.
+* Use some soft items like extra clothing, tent body, and rain-fly to fill in the gaps between bulky items.

 Packing heavy items here helps to create a stable center of gravity and directs the load downward rather than backward.